Skip to content

 And so our story begins…

 Earlier today, I joined the iOS Developer Program.
 After paying my entry fee and patiently waiting for about an hour for the meticulous Apple Robots to type an e-mail, I am now a registered iOS Developer, ready to attack, besiege, seize and conquer the App Store.
 I am currently targeting iPhone/iPod Touch only, reserving plans to expand to iPad land for later, after feeling the waters.
+Stay tuned for updates.
+I plan to start writing on this blog again soon.

 Flickr is the best place to showcase your photography, here’s why